-Accommodation
+11 Accommodation

-- 10.11 It is standard practice that where an executive traveller must stay overnight while on official travel, the employer will pay for commercial accommodation to the following standard: - a) for domestic accommodation 4.5 stars; - b) for international accommodation 4.5 stars. - 10.12 The employer will pay for a traveller to stay in commercial accommodation above the 4.5 star standard and the amounts set out in the relevant Australian Taxation Office Determinations if: - a) the cost is reasonable; and - b) to do so would better enable business objectives to be met.
+- 11.1 It is standard practice that where an executive traveller must stay overnight while on official travel, the employer will pay the commercial accommodation to the following standard: - a) for domestic accommodation 4.5 stars; - b) for international accommodation 4.5 stars. - 11.2 The employer will pay for a traveller to stay in commercial accommodation above the 4.5 star standard and the amounts set out in the relevant Australian Taxation Office Determinations, if: - a) the cost is reasonable; and - b) to do so would better enable business objectives to be met.